 UNSW Scientia PhD Scholarship.

 The scholarship directly underpins the UNSW Strategy 2025.
 Up to 700 scholarships area available over the next 10 years to PhD scholars of exceptional quality.
 Candidates will be matched with UNSW best research teams in targeted areas of research strength.
-The benefit include; $40,000 p.a. stipend plust a travel and development support package of up to $10,000 per annum.
+The benefit include; $41,209 p.a. stipend plust a travel and development support package of up to $10,000 per annum.
 International students receive a TFS as well.
 Check out the Engineering research areas, projects and supervisors and read guidelines for more information.
-Deadline for applicant to contact supervisors to gain support is 11 November 2016.
+Expression of Interests are now open.
+Apply by 12 July 2019

 The scholarships available only for PhD students.
-The benefit includes: payment of tuition fees (TFS) and annual stipend of $26,682 (some supplementary scholarship maybe available for Top-ranked candidates) for 3.5 years; reimbursement of 3.5 years of OSHC (for student and their dependents); waiver of visa charges, exemption from NSW government state school fees for children of candidate; and a NSW government travel concession.
+The benefit includes: payment of tuition fees (TFS) and annual stipend of $27,596 p.a for 2019 rate (some supplementary scholarship maybe available for Top-ranked candidates) for 3.5 years; reimbursement of 3.5 years of OSHC (for student and their dependents); waiver of visa charges, exemption from NSW government state school fees for children of candidate; and a NSW government travel concession.
 The fee component is funded by Dept of Education and the stipend is funded by UNSW.

 UNSW International Postgraduate Award (UIPA)